 When you recently wrote about your parade experience for a college writing assignment I was surprised how you described the event as wild and flamboyant.
-You noticed the half naked men in red speedos and the drag queens.
+You noticed the half-naked men in red speedos and the drag queens.
 I suspect that if I was seeing a pride parade for the first time I would probably notice the same thing.
 My impression of the parade was different: I saw a joyous, multicultural event with people from all walks of life.
-Nothing seemed over the top to me, but them maybe I have just gotten used to some of the more outrageous parts of LGBT culture.
+Nothing seemed over the top to me, but then, maybe I have just gotten used to some of the more outrageous parts of the LGBTQ culture.

-I have tried on a few occasions to get you to participate in your colleges LGBT resource center which last year included a bi-weekly discussion group for family members of LGBT individuals.
+I have tried on a few occasions to get you to participate in your college’s LGBTQ resource center which last year included a bi-weekly discussion group for family members of LGBTQ individuals.
 Your reaction was that this was my issue, not yours.
 You felt that you had no need to attend such an event.
 While it is true that being gay is my issue, it is your issue too.
-While you continue to support me, the LGBT world makes you uncomfortable.
+While you continue to support me, the LGBTQ world makes you uncomfortable.